canonical/cluster-api-k8s/docs/proposals/003-refresh-certs.md

 -->

 A controller called `CertificatesController` will be added to the bootstrap provider.
-This controller will watch for the `k8sd.io/refresh-certificates` annotation on the Machine object and trigger the certificate renewal process when the annotation is present.
+This controller will watch for the `v1beta2.k8sd.io/refresh-certificates` annotation on the Machine object and trigger the certificate renewal process when the annotation is present.

 ### Control Plane Nodes

-The controller would use the value of the `k8sd.io/refresh-certificates` annotation to determine the duration after which the certificates will expire.
+The controller would use the value of the `v1beta2.k8sd.io/refresh-certificates`annotation to determine the duration after which the certificates will expire.
 It will then call the `POST /x/capi/refresh-certificates` endpoint to trigger the certificate renewal process.

-The controller will share the status of the certificate renewal process with the Machine object by updating the `k8sd.io/refresh-certificates-status` annotation with the status of the renewal process.
-The value of this annotation will be one of the following:
+The controller will share the status of the certificate renewal process by adding events to the Machine object.
+The events will indicate the progress of the renewal process following this pattern:

-- `in-progress`: The certificate renewal process is in progress.
+- `RefreshCertsInProgress`: The certificate renewal process is in progress, the event will include the `Refreshing certificates in progress` message.
-- `done`: The certificate renewal process is complete.
+- `RefreshCertsDone`: The certificate renewal process is complete, the event will include the `Certificates have been refreshed` message.
-- `failed`: The certificate renewal process has failed.
+- `RefreshCertsFailed`: The certificate renewal process has failed, the event will include the `Certificates renewal failed: {reason}` message.

 After the certificate renewal process is complete, the controller will update the `machine.cluster.x-k8s.io/certificates-expiry` annotation on the Machine object with the new expiry date of the certificates.

-Finally, the controller will remove the `k8sd.io/refresh-certificates` annotation from the Machine object to indicate that the certificate renewal process is complete.
+Finally, the controller will remove the `v1beta2.k8sd.io/refresh-certificates` annotation from the Machine object to indicate that the certificate renewal process is complete.

 ### Worker Nodes

 The controller would use the value of the `k8sd.io/refresh-certificates` annotation to determine the duration after which the certificates will expire.
 It will then call the `POST /x/capi/request-certificates` endpoint to create the Certificate Signing Request (CSR) for the worker node.

-The controller will share the CSR names with the control plane node by updating the `k8sd.io/refresh-certificates-csr-names` annotation with the list of CSR names to approve.
-The control plane node will then call the `POST /x/capi/approve-certificates` endpoint to approve the Certificate Signing Requests list provided by the annotation value.
+Using the `k8sd` proxy, the controller can call the `POST /x/capi/approve-certificates` endpoint with the seed generated in the previous step to approve the CSRs for the worker node.

-The controller will share the status similar to the control plane nodes by updating the `k8sd.io/refresh-certificates-status` annotation with the status of the renewal.
-The value of this annotation will be the same as the control plane nodes.
+The controller will share the status similar to the control plane nodes by emitting events to the `Machine` object.
+The events will indicate the progress of the renewal process following the same pattern as in the control plane nodes.

-After the CSR approval process is complete, the worker node will call the `POST /x/capi/refresh-certificates` endpoint to trigger the certificate renewal process, using the seed generated to recover the certificates.
+After the CSR approval process is complete, the worker node will call the `POST /x/capi/refresh-certificates` endpoint to trigger the certificate renewal process, using the seed generated to recover the certificates from the CSR resources.

 After the certificate renewal process is complete, the controller will update the `machine.cluster.x-k8s.io/certificates-expiry` annotation on the Machine object with the new expiry date of the certificates.

-Finally, the controller will remove the `k8sd.io/refresh-certificates` annotation from the Machine object to indicate that the certificate renewal process is complete.
+Finally, the controller will remove the `v1beta2.k8sd.io/refresh-certificates` annotation from the Machine object to indicate that the certificate renewal process is complete.